graphsense/graphsense-dashboard/README.md

 If you don't want to use docker or want to generate the static site, create a local production build:

-    ./build.sh {access token goes here}
+    npm run build

-Pass it a `JWT_TOKEN` because it's going to fetch statistics from the configured REST backend at build time.
 Build destination of the application is `dist`, for the static site it's `official`.

 [nodejs]: https://nodejs.org
 [npm]: https://www.npmjs.com